-As we begin to correct our past, the void once left inside of us slowly begins to be filled with compassion, love and understanding that we can emulate those things.
+As we begin to correct our past, the void once left inside of us, will slowly begin to be filled with compassion, love and understanding that we can emulate those things.

-As we begin to love our inner child, we begin to love ourselves.
 When we give hope back to our inner child we give hope to ourselves for a better future.